MyTurnyet/spftware-as-craft-blog/content/talks/extreme-programming-the-secret-sauce.md

 ---
-title: Extreme Programming - 𝗧𝗵𝗲 𝗦𝗲𝗰𝗿𝗲𝘁 𝗦𝗮𝘂𝗰𝗲 𝗳𝗼𝗿 𝗛𝗶𝗴𝗵-𝘀𝗽𝗲𝗲𝗱, 𝗤𝘂𝗮𝗹𝗶𝘁𝘆 𝗦𝗼𝗳𝘁𝘄𝗮𝗿𝗲
+title: Extreme Programming:: The Secret Sauce fo Quality Software
 date: 2024-11-25 15:00:26 -0900
 draft: false
 description:  A dissection of the practices that constitute XP and explore why they are instrumental in more rapidly delivering superior software.